alexdong/consilio/README.md

 temperature = 1.0
 ```

-### `topics`
+### `topic`

-$ cons topics
+$ cons topic

-Open the current topic's discussion file in your default editor.
+Open the `topic.md` file in your default editor.
 This allows you to review and edit the topic description directly.

 ### `perspectives`